Resurrection Man (character)

 Mitch Shelley, also known as Resurrection Man, is a character appearing in stories published by DC Comics.
 The character was created by Andy Lanning, Dan Abnett, and Jackson Guice, and first appeared in Resurrection Man #1 in 1997.
 The character does not identify himself as a superhero but often involves himself in cases where he protects people from criminals and super-villains.
 Due to sub-atomic technology in his bloodstream, Shelley cannot be permanently killed.
 No matter how he is killed or how much damage is done, he always resurrects fully healed.
-With each resurrection, he also has a different additional new super-power (while whatever super-power he had previously disappears).
+With each resurrection he has a new super-power (while whatever super-power he had previously disappears).
 In some cases, there is a physical transformation element to his resurrection (in one case, he resurrected as a living shadow, while another time his body altered into a woman's form).

 The character has been connected to DC's immortal characters Vandal Savage and the Immortal Man.
 In the crossover DC One Million, a future timeline shows Mitch Shelley still alive in the 853rd century, operating with the superhero team Justice Legion A and now armed with a "Resurrector" device that controls his resurrection ability.